-Name Title Date First In Office Rolando R. Lavarro Council President November 14, 2011 Daniel Rivera Councilman-at-Large July 1, 2013 Joyce Watterman Councilwoman-at-Large July 1, 2013 Frank Gajewski Ward A Councilman July 1, 2013 Chris L. Gadsden Ward B Councilman November 13, 2016 Richard Boggiano Ward C Councilman July 1, 2013 Michael Yun Ward D Councilman July 1, 2013 Candice Osborne Ward E Councilwoman July 1, 2013 Jermaine Robinson Ward F Councilwoman January 21, 2017
+Name Title First In Office Rolando R. Lavarro Council President November 14, 2011 Daniel Rivera Councilman-at-Large July 1, 2013 Joyce Watterman Councilwoman-at-Large July 1, 2013 Frank Gajewski Ward A Councilman July 1, 2013 Chris L. Gadsden Ward B Councilman November 13, 2016 Richard Boggiano Ward C Councilman July 1, 2013 Michael Yun Ward D Councilman July 1, 2013 Candice Osborne Ward E Councilwoman July 1, 2013 Jermaine Robinson Ward F Councilwoman January 21, 2017

 On January 12, 2016, the Municipal Council adopted an ordinance authorizing a binding referendum on the question of amending the City's charter to provide for the holding of its municipal elections on the same dates as the November general elections.
 The voters approved such referendum at the November 8, 2016 general election.
-Accordingly, the next election for Mayor and Council will take place in November 2017 and the current terms of office will be extended from June 30, 2017 to December 31, 2017, with the new four-year terms beginning on January 1, 2018.
+Accordingly, the election for Mayor and Council took place on November 7, 2017 and the current terms of office have been extended from June 30, 2017 to December 31, 2017, with the new four-year terms beginning on January 1, 2018.